-Determining cash generating units ("CGU's")
+Determining CGU's

 For the purpose of assessing impairment of tangible and intangible assets, assets are grouped at the lowest level of separately identified cash flows which make up the CGU.
 Determination of what constitutes a CGU is subject to management judgement.
 The asset composition of a CGU can directly impact the recoverability of assets included within the CGU.
 In assessing the recoverability of tangible and intangible assets, each CGU's carrying value is compared to the greater of its fair value less costs to sell and value in use.
 Management has determined that the appropriate CGU's for the Corporation is each service line in the DS division, and each facility that comprises the PRD division.
-The Corporation aggregates each service line in the DS division to test for impairment at the group CGU level.
+The Corporation aggregates each service line in the DS division to test for impairment at the group CGU level and aggregates each rail transloading facility in the PRD division to test for impairment at the group CGU level.